 - A copy of your return ticket reservation.
 Flight ticket reservation with dates and flight numbers specifying entry and exit from Sweden.
 Applicants can purchase the ticket after the visa has been issued unless stated otherwise.

-- A cover letter stating the purpose of visit to Sweden and itinerary
+- A cover letter stating the purpose of the visit to Sweden and itinerary

 - Hotel booking reservations or other housing details for the whole duration of the intended stay in Sweden.